django-fluent/django-fluent-contents/docs/plugins/sharedcontent.rst

 The sharedcontent plugin
 ========================

+.. versionadded:: 0.8.5
    The `sharedcontent` plugin allows inserting an content at multiple locations in the site.

+..

   .. image:: /images/plugins/sharedcontent-admin1.*
      :width: 770px
      :height: 422px

 The shared content can be included in the site:

   .. image:: /images/plugins/sharedcontent-admin2.*
      :width: 733px